openjournals/governance/governance.md

 ## The Project

 Open Journals (The Project) develops and deploys open source software for open access publishing and enables publication credit for software and other research and educational products.
+In addition it coordinates the operations of the Open Journals publications.
 It is a fiscally sponsored project of the 501(c)(3) [NumFOCUS Foundation](https://www.numfocus.org).

 The software developed and maintained by The Project is released under the MIT (or similarly permissive) open source license, developed openly, and hosted in public GitHub repositories under the [Open Journals GitHub organization](https://github.com/openjournals).
 Examples of Project Software include the [JOSS web application](https://github.com/openjournals/joss), the [Whedon RubyGem](https://github.com/openjournals/whedon), the [Whedon bot](https://github.com/openjournals/whedon-api), and more.